Suor/funcy/docs/seqs.rst

 .. function:: last(seq)

-    Returns last item in sequence.
-Returns ``None`` if sequence is empty.
+    Returns the last item in the sequence.
+Returns ``None`` if the sequence is empty.
 Tries to be efficient when sequence supports indexed or reversed access and fallbacks to iterating over it if not.

 .. function:: rest(seq)

-    Skips first item in sequence, returning iterator starting just after it.
+    Skips first item in the sequence, returning iterator starting just after it.
 A shortcut for :func:`drop(1, seq) <drop>`.

 .. function:: butlast(seq)

-    Returns iterator of all elements of a sequence but last.
+    Returns an iterator of all elements of the sequence but last.

 .. function:: ilen(seq)